lvgl/lvgl/docs/details/base-widget/coord.rst

    lv_obj_align_to(label, btn, LV_ALIGN_OUT_TOP_MID, 0, -10);

-Note that, unlike with :cpp:func:`lv_obj_align`, :cpp:func:`lv_obj_align_to` cannot realign the object if its coordinates or the reference object's coordinates change.
+Note that, unlike with :cpp:func:`lv_obj_align`, :cpp:func:`lv_obj_align_to` cannot realign the Widget if its coordinates or the reference Widget's coordinates change.

 .. _coord_size: